The Strangest Bizarre Deaths Throughout History

 Death by Molasses

-On January 15, 1919, Boston, Massachusetts twenty-one people died in total some died later from injuries and infections along with 150 people who were injured from a massive wave of molasses.
+On January 15, 1919, Boston, Massachusetts twenty-one people died in total some died later from injuries and infections along with 150 people who were injured by a massive wave of molasses.
 Around 1.98 million gallons (7.5 million liters) of molasses came pouring from the ripped to shreds cylindrical that held the thick syrup tearing apart steel sending slivers of steel everywhere with large rivets.

 Along the way in the Boston North end, it crushed freight cars, the firehouse Engine 31 it tore the building from its foundation, then further along over on Atlantic Avenue, it almost lifted a train right off its tracks.
 The molasses was traveling 34.2 mph (55 kilometers) with a wave of 24 ft.
 7 inches high (7.5 meters high) at fifty meters wide during its peak, while it stretched some 90 meters from into the street but thinned out to ½ to 1 meter deep.

 The more people, dogs, and horses struggled to free themselves the more they sank further down.
-United States Alcohol Co. had not paid attention to the structure instability over the years as they had frequent leaks that the courts faulted them.
+United States Alcohol Co. had not paid attention to the structural instability over the years as they had frequent leaks that the courts faulted them.
 The scientist had an idea of the cause of destruction from the molasses since around July 13 of that year where the tanks had been full to near capacity so it was a good chance it fermented which caused carbon dioxides to raise the pressure inside the cylinders that exploded.